minahilikram/library-search/docs/analysis.md

 - if the file provided has duplicates, this will be accepted and there will remain duplicates of those entries
 - File IO writes and reads from the same file
-- any known further assumption(s) and/or limitation(s) are reported in LibrarySearch > testing.pdf